MattiasKallio/snillrik-settings/README.md

 Redirect all emails to admin to ensure that customers or users get no emails.
 Probably mostly used for development and testing.

+## Default wordpress email
+Set the default name and email address for all emails sent from the site. ie the wordpress@mydomain.org mail.

 ## XMLRPC
 Turn off xmlrpc.php xmlrpc is used to communicate with WP and is mostly not used, but it is a way for haxxor type people to attack your site.